Wu ProjectsWu Projects

 As Rana Dasgupta writes in Towards a Planetary Theology, the cosmological shift we need is "equivalent in scale to that produced by the Enlightenment itself" - a relocation of the sacred from the nation-state to the planet, and a recognition of non-human voices in political life.
 Dasgupta also notes that "theology is dead until it enters culture."
 The Enlightenment took hold because artists, musicians, and writers gave it cultural form.
 The next shift requires the same.

 This is the work localhost is here to do.
 Our implementation of the PCOArt model will be published as an open-source toolkit so other galleries, collectives, and curators can adapt it.
-The shift Dasgupta describes needs a coalition (of artists, stewards, curators, galleries, museums) - and an invitation to begin.
+This shift needs a coalition (of artists, stewards, curators, galleries, museums) - and an invitation to begin.